 Refocusing on its core business model of building the world’s greatest beverage brands and leading an unmatched global system of strong local bottling partners.
 This will include refranchising the majority of Company-owned North American bottling territories by the end of 2017 and a substantial portion of the remaining territories no later than 2020.

 Strategically targeting brand and growth investments that leverage its global strengths.
 This includes previously announced plans to improve the quantity and quality of marketing, as well as making future investments that will target markets and categories where brands remain underfunded relative to the opportunity.
-The Company has a disciplined strategy for incremental investments, prioritizing spending in markets where the
+The Company has a disciplined strategy for incremental investments, prioritizing spending in markets where the Coca-Cola system has the right price/package architecture and execution capabilities in place.
+We will also continue to grow investments in our still beverages while leveraging our new partnership model.

 Focusing on driving revenue and profit growth across markets while providing local operations with a clear line of sight and aligned compensation targets.
 Beginning in 2015, revenue growth will be added as a metric in the Company’s incentive plans.
 The Company will adjust the relative importance of volume and price/mix in each market in order to drive the right behavior for each market type.